 She is currently working on a travel nurse assignment in the NICU at Kaiser Permanente Hospital in the Los Angeles area.
 And yes, she chose the night shift on purpose, as you can see.

 [SEARCH NICU Travel Nursing Jobs at Onward Healthcare]

 “I just really enjoy the night shift, so I’m glad to be back on nights,” she said, noting that she had worked day shifts for nine months in a New York City-based hospital during a previous travel nurse assignment.

 The Challenges and Joys of NICU Nursing

-could be considered one of the most challenging nursing jobs that you could ever have.
+NICU nursing could be considered one of the most challenging nursing jobs that you could ever have.
 Your patients are tiny and fragile.
 Your patients can’t talk, and they require constant monitoring.
 In fact, it’s so demanding that most NICU nurse-staffing ratios are very low.
 A nurse might only be responsible for a couple of babies.

-“Nursing in general is taking care of people in their most vulnerable state, but my patients can’t even advocate for themselves,” said Kiersten.
+“Nursing, in general, is taking care of people in their most vulnerable state, but my patients can’t even advocate for themselves,” said Kiersten.

 NICU nurses don’t just care for sick babies.
 They also care for those babies’ parents, who are often frightened and exhausted.
 They’re usually in shock at first, blindsided by their new baby winding up in the NICU.

 Kiersten has learned that she must explain some things to parents over and over again to help them understand what’s happening to their children.
 It takes time and patience, but it’s worthwhile.
 So is the time that she spends helping new mothers of premature babies pump breastmilk, which often helps them feel like they are doing something tangible to help their children (and they are).